 Context and objective

-Approved on 3 October 2016, the Somalia Infrastructure Fund (SIF) is one of the financing windows under the Somalia Development and Reconstruction Facility (SDRF) of the New Deal COMPACT for Somalia.
+Approved in October 2016, the Somalia Infrastructure Fund (SIF) is one of the financing windows under the Somalia Development and Reconstruction Facility (SDRF) of the New Deal COMPACT for Somalia.

 The Fund’s goal is to support and accelerate Somalia’s inclusive and sustainable economic recovery, peace and state building within the context of AfDB’s Strategy for Addressing Fragility and Building Resilience in Africa.
 The focus of the SIF is the rehabilitation and development of infrastructure, and related skills development and institutional capacity building.
 The Fund takes advantage of the Bank’s existing Transition Support Facility to mobilize resources.